nextapps-de/mikado/README.md

 view.add(data);
 ```

-Add one data item before an index:
+Add one data item to a specific index (did not replace):
 ```js
 view.add(data, 0); // add to beginning
 ```